eskydar/MyTSM-for-Chrome/README.md

 # Setup
 run ```bower install```

+Then:
-Then - go to chrome://extensions in your chrome browser
+- go to chrome://extensions in your chrome browser
 - enable Developer mode
 - Load unpacked extension
 - select the folder